simonlotzkar/1800_20233_17/README.md

 Here are some known bugs:
 * Restaurant displays updates out of order
 * Decatrouble achievement awarded even after earning it
+* Last updated and status don't change after deleting updates => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status
+* Update log in profile page doesn't update when deleting updates

 ## 6. TODO List
 Features and tasks needed to be done (in order of priority):
-* Home page
-    * Brief introduction, link to about us
-    * Show closest 3 restaurants with quick update submission
 * About page
     * introduction
     * FAQs
     * Team info
     * links
     * plans for future
+    * business valuation
-    * etc!
+* Admin
+    * Add admin field to users
+    * Hide "add restaurant page" if not logged in as an admin
+    * Show "delete" button on updates if logged in as an admin
+    * Show ribbon on navbar if logged in as an admin
 * Sign up page
     * Add email / password / username(doesn't have to be unique) submission
     * Add email verification
     * Add google sign-up/log-in
 * Updates
+    * add submission on restaurant cards
     * Prevent user from adding new update if last was added within 5min
     * Display countdown below add update
     * Create modal popup to display achievement details when clicking on a user's achievement image from their updates
     * Display owners' total score, average score, and number of posts
     * Hide delete button for non-owners
-* Restaurants
-    * Hide "delete" button
-* Admin
-    * Add admin field to users
-    * Hide "add restaurant page" if not logged in as an admin
-    * Show "delete" button on updates if logged in as an admin
-    * Show ribbon on navbar if logged in as an admin
 * Profile
-    * Add a preview of what the user's posts will look like
+    * Add a preview 'dummy update' of what the user's posts will look like
 * Data entry
     * Add all avatars to the db
     * Add all banners to the db